 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Docker's score of 23 is higher than 52% of the industry.
+Docker's score of 23 is lower than 67% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.